NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 Fitting (extended) Mk models and ancestral state reconstructions

-One can fit Mk models or its variants by defining transition rates between states.
+One can fit the Mk model or its variants by defining transition rates between states.
 The simplest Mk model is for a binary trait (i.e. two states let’s say a & b) where the rate of transition (q12) from a–\>b and b–\>a is the same.
 This is the equal rates (ER) model.
 One can then